Hydropower: Calculating the amount of available power

 Operators of hydroelectric stations compare the total electrical energy produced with the theoretical potential energy of the water passing through the turbine to calculate efficiency.
-Procedures and definitions for calculation of efficiency are given in test codes such as ASME PTC 18 and IEC 60041.
+Procedures and definitions for the calculation of efficiency are given in test codes such as ASME PTC 18 and IEC 60041.
 Field testing of turbines is used to validate the manufacturer's efficiency guarantee.
 Detailed calculation of the efficiency of a hydropower turbine accounts for the head lost due to flow friction in the power canal or penstock, rise in tailwater level due to flow, the location of the station and effect of varying gravity, the air temperature and barometric pressure, the density of the water at ambient temperature, and the relative altitudes of the forebay and tailbay.
 For precise calculations, errors due to rounding and the number of significant digits of constants must be considered.

 Some hydropower systems such as water wheels can draw power from the flow of a body of water without necessarily changing its height.
 In this case, the available power is the kinetic energy of the flowing water.
 Over-shot water wheels can efficiently capture both types of energy.
 The flow in a stream can vary widely from season to season.
 The development of a hydropower site requires analysis of flow records, sometimes spanning decades, to assess the reliable annual energy supply.
 Dams and reservoirs provide a more dependable source of power by smoothing seasonal changes in water flow.
 However, reservoirs have a significant environmental impact, as does alteration of naturally occurring streamflow.
 Dam design must account for the worst-case, "probable maximum flood" that can be expected at the site; a spillway is often included to route flood flows around the dam.
 A computer model of the hydraulic basin and rainfall and snowfall records are used to predict the maximum flood.